hazelcast/hazelcast-jet/site/docs/get-started/scale-job.md

 We can also the reverse, just terminate one of the nodes by kill the processes and the job will restart automatically and keep running on the remaining nodes.

+## Next Steps

+You've now successfully deployed and scaled your first distributed data pipeline.
+The next step is getting a deeper understanding of the [Pipeline API](../reference) which will allow you to write more complex data transforms.